jesse-maurice/jesse-maurice/README.md

 - 👋 Hi, I’m @jesse-maurice
-- 👀 I’m interested in python
+- 👀 I’m interested in Frront End Software Development
-- 🌱 I’m currently learning html, css and python
+- 🌱 I’m currently learning html, css, python and javascript
 - 💞️ I’m looking to collate on all of these.
 - 📫 How to reach me +2348052233554